 Gas Metal Arc I

 Principles and applications of Gas Metal Arc Welding (GMAW), applied to ferrous and non-ferrous metals and their alloys.
-Hands-on work includes performing single and multi-pass welds using a variety of electrode wire types, diameters, and transfer modes.
+Hands-on work includes the introduction of single and multi-pass welds using a variety of electrode wire types, diameters, and transfer modes.
 2 Credits (1 Lecture - 3 Lab) Corequisite(s): WEL124.
 Spring Only.

 Gas Tungsten Arc I

 Introduction to the Gas Tungsten Arc Welding (GTAW) process.
 Theory is applied to related equipment, electrical concepts, material properties, arc characteristic, puddle control, and appropriate application of filler materials.
 Welding of ferrous and non-ferrous metals in all positions is covered.
-Admittance to course by successful completion of prerequisites or permission of instructor.
 2 Credits (1 Lecture - 3 Lab) Prerequisite(s): WEL113.
 Corequisite(s): WEL129.
 Spring Only.

 Gas Metal Arc II

-Continued laboratory practice of Gas Metal Arc Welding (GMAW).
+Continued laboratory practice of Gas Metal Arc Welding (GMAW) introduced in prior coursework.
 Activities include fundamental applications on ferrous and non-ferrous metals in all positions using various modes of metal transfer and wire electrodes.
 2 Credits (0 Lecture - 6 Lab) Corequisite(s): WEL120.
 Spring Only.

 Gas Tungsten Arc II

-Laboratory activities, with emphasis on the welding of ferrous and non-ferrous metals in various joint configurations.
-All welding is done using all positions.
+Additional GTAW skill development, with emphasis on the welding of ferrous and non-ferrous metals in various joint configurations.
+Welding is done using all positions.
 Joining dissimilar metals and metal identification are covered.
-Admittance to this course by successful completion of prerequisites or permission of instructor.
 2 Credits (0 Lecture - 6 Lab) Prerequisite(s): WEL113.
 Corequisite(s): WEL123.
 Spring Only.

 Flux Cored and Sub-Arc I

 Advanced theory on Flux-Cored Arc Welding (FCAW) and Submerged Arc Welding (SAW).
-The advantages and disadvantages of the two processes are discussed.
-The American Welding Society's (AWS) numbering system for both processes is explained.
+Discussion includes advantages and disadvantages of the two processes.
 Other topics include technical terms, gases, their mixtures, and the various types of fluxes used.
 2 Credits (1 Lecture - 3 Lab) Corequisite(s): WEL214.
 Fall Only.

 Gas Tungsten Arc III